Josefina Vázquez Mota: Background

 Vázquez Mota was born in Mexico City on 20 January 1961.
 Her parents, Arnulfo Vázquez and Josefina Mota, are from the Sierra Norte de Puebla region of Mexico, and she has seven brothers and sisters.
 She says she is closest to her sister Lupita.
 When they were children they use to sell chocolate shakes on the street with a blender Josefina received for Day of the Magi.

-Vázquez Mota spent the first five years of her childhood in a working-class neighborhood called Colonia 20 de Noviembre in Mexico City and began her education in public school, starting at “La Patria es Primero” school in the Azcapotzalco borough.
-Her father originally wanted her to attend an all-girls high school, even paying a full year’s tuition in advance.
-While she did begin high school there, Josefina convinced her parents to let her take the entrance exam and enter CECyT 9 vocational school, affiliated with the Instituto Politécnico Nacional.
-Josefina was studious in school with an affinity for mathematics.
+Vázquez Mota spent the first five years of her childhood in a working-class neighborhood called Colonia 20 de Noviembre in Mexico City, began her education in public school, and started at La Patria es Primero School, in the Azcapotzalco borough.
+Her father originally wanted her to attend an all-girls high school and even paid paying a full year’s tuition in advance.
+She began high school there, but she convinced her parents to let her take the entrance exam and enter Center of Scientific and Technological StudiesCECyT 9 vocational school, affiliated with the Instituto Politécnico Nacional.
+She was studious in school with an affinity for mathematics.